Hi friend and Welcome!

 “Bad product.
 The mic didn’t come with a cable.
 It doesn’t work.
 I could not plug it into my computer.
 Stay away!”

-What that reviewer, and many others didn’t realize is that they needed an audio interface but didn’t research the matter before hand.
-He saw some good reviews for the mic and went for it.
-A key component of his set up was missing.
-What was it really though?
+What that reviewer and many others didn’t realize is that they needed an audio interface but didn’t research the matter beforehand.

 48v phantom power